David Smith (Australian Capital Territory politician): Political career

 Smith has been a member of the Australian Labor Party since 1992.
 He ran for the Senate in 2004, and was the second candidate on the ALP's 2016 Senate ticket.
-At the 2016 ACT Labor Annual Conference he was elected Senior Vice-President of the ACT Branch of the Australian Labor Party.
+At the 2016 ACT Labor Annual Conference he was elected Senior Vice-president of the ACT Branch of the Australian Labor Party.
 He says that he was inspired to serve in politics by the judge and attorney general, Terry Connolly.

 On 23 May 2018, the High Court of Australia declared him elected as a Senator for the Australian Capital Territory after Labor senator Katy Gallagher was found ineligible to have been elected.
 He was sworn in on 18 June 2018.

 On 1 September 2018, Smith was preselected to run for the Australian Labor Party in the House of Representatives seat of Bean.
 He resigned from the Senate on 11 April 2019, the day the election was called and the Senate prorogued.

 At the 2019 Australian federal election, Smith was elected as the Member for Bean with a margin of 13,971 votes.
 He was returned to Parliament in the 2022 Australian federal election, now to the Government benches, keeping a substantial margin, winning 62.9% in the two-party preferred count.
 He is the Government Whip in the lower house for the Albanese government.
 He also serves on the Standing Committee for Selection and co-chairs the Parliamentary Christian Fellowship with Senator Matt O'Sullivan.

 Personal life

-Having been educated in a Marist Brothers college, Smith identifies as a Catholic Christian.
+Having been educated in a Marist Brothers college, Smith identifies as a Catholic.
 He is married to Liesl Centenera.
 Together, they have three children: Marcus, Eamonn, and Stella.